SharePoint integration

 The Microsoft account used for integration must be an administrator account that can access all SharePoint sites within the organization.

-The integration process is performed using OAuth authentication.
+The integration process is carried out using OAuth authentication.

-After registering the Microsoft account, proceed with detailed settings for the integration targets and methods.
+After registering the Microsoft account, configure the detailed settings for the integration target and method.

 Next to the integration account, [Settings] click the button.